HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 ```
 #  Zitadel Source

-Get Zitadel Release Open Source Code
+Get Zitadel Release.
 ```
 wget  https://github.com/zitadel/zitadel/archive/refs/tags/v2.42.10.tar.gz
 ```
-Unzip package
+Unzip package.
 ```
 sudo tar -xvf  v2.42.10.tar.gz
 ```
-Change Directory
+Change Directory.
 ```
 cd /home/zitadel-2.42.10/
 ```

 # Zitadel Modification

-There located in directory  /home/zitadel-2.42.10/.

 Files that might need to be modified.
 Each one of these files has URL called https://zitadel.com/something/something/.
 This can be replace by any URL/URI/URN.
 In this example I modified the following files.
 Not all files need to be edited.
 ```
 /home/zitadel-2.42.10/console/src/index.html (Browser Button && icon on tab) /home/zitadel-2.42.10/console/src/assets/i18n/en.json (Most of all the text for the front end)